sair-lab/.github/profile/README.md

 ## About open-source.

-- SAIR Lab is leading [PyPose](https://github.com/pypose/pypose), an open-source Python library for differentiable robotics.
+- SAIR Lab is leading [PyPose](https://github.com/pypose/pypose), an open-source Python library for differentiable robotics on manifolds.
 - This GitHub organization provides source code for **publications** and **teaching materials**.

 ## Find us elsewhere 🌎